 Joshua Gold Resources Inc. Announces High Grade Gold Bulk Testing at Kenty Property

-Woodstock, March 17, 2021 - Joshua Gold Resources Inc. (OTC Pink: JSHG) ("JSHG" or the "Company") an American gold and mineral exploration company headquartered in Canada, is pleased to announce that it has completed a bulk sampling report on gold recovery from mineralized vein material on the Kenty property.
+WOODSTOCK, March 23, 2021 - Joshua Gold Resources Inc. (OTC: JSHG) ("JSHG" or the "Company"), an American gold and mineral exploration company headquartered in Canada, is pleased to announce that it has completed a bulk sampling report on gold recovery from mineralized vein material on the Kenty property.

 Prospecting and sampling gold zones on the property in July 2020 defined the sample area to Hopkins Vein #2; a north-south trending quartz vein system typically 2-4" wide in a trench located approx. 150 meters north of Shaft #1.
 (GPS - E: 379203, N: 5299435, UTM Zone: 17) Sampling of Vein #2 assayed gold grades of 23.8 g/t, or 0.765 per troy ounce (2020-02 Vein #2).
 The bulk sample was collected in a pile of blasted material from a previous operator and consisted of quartz vein and altered wall rock material.
 Mineralization is characterized by quartz, ankerite, pyrite and lesser chalcopyrite.